Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Drought tolerant: No.

-Soil: Well drained, slightly moist, pH 6.1-7.5 (slightly acidic to neutral).
+Soil: Well draining, slightly moist, pH 6.1-7.5 (slightly acidic to neutral).
 This plant grows in nutrient-poor soil but thrives in soils with high organic content.
 It is slightly salt tolerant.

 Fertilize: Use an organic fertilizer once or twice a year.
 Apply plant micronutrients in irrigation water at the same time.